-Possession and Use of Personal Telecommunications Devices, Including Cell Phones, and Other Electronic Devices
+Possession and Use of Personal Communications Devices, Including Cell Phones, and Other Electronic Devices

-Except as described below, students are not allowed to possess or use personal electronic devices such as cell phones, smart watches, video or audio recorders, DVD players, cameras, e-readers, or other personal telecommunication devices to school, unless prior permission has been obtained.
-If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The device will be returned to the student at the end of the school day on the first offense for ABS students.
-Parents of ABS students will be required to pick up any telecommunications device from the principal's office on any subsequent offenses.
+Except as described below, students are not allowed to possess or use personal electronic devices such as cell phones, smart watches, video or audio recorders cameras, e-readers, or other personal communication devices to school, unless prior permission has been obtained.
+If a student uses a personal communications device without authorization during the school day, the student will be disciplined.
+Parents of ABS students will be required to pick up any personal communications device from the principal's office on any subsequent offenses.
 Refer to the Contraband procedure for Highpoint students.

 The use of mobile telephones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.
 Confiscated telecommunications devices that are not retrieved by the student or the student's parents will be disposed of after notice required by law.
 [See policy FNCE for more information.]
 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 70 and policy FNF for more information.]
+[See Searches on page 94 and policy FNF for more information.]